The Montego Bay Chamber of Commerce and Industry’s Expo takes place at the Montego Bay Convention Centre in Rose Hall, St. James mid October annually.

 "We haven't seen this much buzz for Jamaica in a very long while," said Jake Jacobsen, vice-president of Sales for Maryland-based STS Travel.

 Jamaica Carnival is a lot of fun in the city of Kignston.
-So if you have the energy for nonstop partying over a period of several weeks, note Jamaica Carnival in your list of things to do in 2014.
-Bacchanal Jamaica has a full schedule planned for 2014 which is a combination of soca music and dance exercises – dubbed Socacise.
+So if you have the energy for nonstop partying over a period of several weeks, note Jamaica Carnival in your list of things to do.
+Bacchanal Jamaica has a full schedule planned which is a combination of soca music and dance exercises – dubbed Socacise.

 So, join in where you can and get fit while you have fun.
 All this kicks off with Bacchanal Opening Night on Friday March 7 2014 and culminates with the road march on Sunday April 27th with lots of fun during the weeks leading up to road march.
 For more visit www.bacchanaljamaica.com